-STEP 2.2 - INSTALLING THE AILERON SERVO
+STEP 2.2 - INSTALLING AILERON SERVO INTO THE WING.
+(STANDARD CONFIGURATION)

-- 2.2.1 To install the aileron servo into the wing you will need the following items: - Servo - Servo mounting screws and grommets as supplied with servo. - Servo control arm as supplied with the servo. - Two 6-1/4" control rod assemblies supplied with the kit.
-The assemblies consist of a 5-3/4" rod with a plastic clevis screwed onto both ends. - Masking tape.
+- 2.2.1 To install the aileron servo into the wing you will need the following items : - Servo - Servo mounting screws and grommets as supplied with servo. - Servo control arm as supplied with the servo.